bradleypallen/anything-but-routine-ld/abr-A-list.md

 - 1st Evergreen ed.

-#### F. _Nova Express: The Restored Text._ William S. Burroughs, author; Oliver Harris, editor.
+#### F. _Nova Express: The Restored Text._ William S. Burroughs, author; Oliver Harris, editor, writer of introduction.
 New York: Grove Press, 2014. ©2013.

 - “1st rev. ed.”
 - “Apart from giving the opening sections of each chapter their own titles, the roughly one hundred changes for this edition mainly correct typos or restore Burroughs’ punctuation (including his occasional use of double colons) and are conventionally based (i.e., supported by multiple manuscript witnesses).
 The notes detail key changes, comment on apparent errors and twilight zone cases and introduce the richest possible selection of archival material to reveal revisions over time and the intricacy of Burroughs’ working methods.”—Introduction.